okjuan/howto/_posts/2023-05-29-interpret-your-dreams.md

 And, just like us, the brain prefers to communicate in its native tongue: imagery.

 But this idea, as stirring as it is, might be no more accurate than Freud's.
-In his book [Livewired](https://eagleman.com/books/livewired/), neuroscientist David Eagleman proposes a theory of dreams and a rather different answer to the Kekulé Problem.
+In his book [Livewired](https://eagleman.com/books/livewired/), neuroscientist David Eagleman proposes a theory of dreams that suggest a rather different answer to the Kekulé Problem.
+Eagleman delves into neuroplasticiity..
-The electrical signals emitted in REM sleep are scheduled to exercise the part of our brains typically dedicated to vision, which would not see much action in the dark of night otherwise.
+Observing the electrical signals emitted in REM sleep are scheduled to exercise the part of our brains typically used for vision, which would not see much action in the dark of night otherwise.
 ...

 (To be completed.
 Almost done.)